-- Plumbing systems are a necessary utility: Plumbing has existed for hundreds if not thousands of years, and that’s not going to change.
+- Plumbing systems are a vital utility: Plumbing has existed for hundreds if not thousands of years, and that’s not going to change.
 As long as pipes, fixtures and plumbing systems require installation and servicing, trained plumbers will be there to help.

 As you can see, a career as a professional plumber can be a good opportunity.
 There is a high demand for quality plumbers in every part of the country, with competitive compensation and easy access to professional development programs.
-To learn about local plumbing jobs in Manassas, why not get in touch with a local service company like Air-Right Energy Design, Inc.?
+To learn about local plumbing jobs in Manassas, why not get in touch with a local service company like Air-Right Energy Design?
 You can find out the details about available positions by giving us a call at 703-260-1148 today.